 Triggering an autoimmune reaction by a vaccine can be a good thing.
 One cell type the body needs to kill off is cancer cells.
 For the past four decades, researchers have known that the BCG vaccine (tuberculosis) causes the body to recognize and kill off bladder cancer cells.[ref][ref]

-There are a number of different vaccines in trials now that specifically target different types of cancer.
+There are many different vaccines in trials now that specifically target different types of cancer.
 For example, the live attenuated measles vaccine may also help target glioblastoma cells.
 Additionally, a poliovirus vaccine is being revamped to target glioblastoma brain tumors.[ref][ref][ref]

 Additionally, certain vaccines are linked with a lower risk of autoimmune diseases.
 Animal studies show that the BCG vaccine protects against type 1 diabetes in genetically susceptible animals.
-A clinical trial in Italy showed that the BCG vaccine decreased the risk of MS in people with early symptoms of the disease.[ref]
+A clinical trial in Italy showed that the BCG vaccine decreased the risk of MS in people with early disease symptoms.[ref]

 Research on vaccination safety in people with autoimmune diseases:

-If you already have an autoimmune disease, you may be wondering if you are at risk for complications from a vaccine.
+If you already have an autoimmune disease, you may wonder if you are at risk for complications from a vaccine.
 This is something, of course, to talk with your doctor about for your individual circumstances.

 Research on specific autoimmune diseases and specific vaccines: